theKashey/react-remock/README.md

 [![NPM](https://nodei.co/npm/react-remock.png?downloads=true&stars=true)](https://nodei.co/npm/react-remock/)

-JFYI: You can mock any React element, rendered anywhere, for any reason.
+JFYI: You can mock any React Component, rendered anywhere, and for the any reason.

-This is like proxyquire, or jest.mock, but for React.
+This is like proxyquire, or jest.mock.
+Not for node.js, but for React.
+Pure React Dependency Injection.
 >Every time you can NOT "story" something due to complexity.
-Every time you can NOT "enzyme" something cos something deeply inside is "too smart" (and you can't use shallow).
-Every time mock the things you can NOT control.
+Every time you can NOT "enzyme" something, cos something deeply inside is "too smart" (and you can't use shallow).
+Every that time – mock the things you can NOT control.

 ```text
                      /$$      /$$                     /$$